 Public Relations Graduate Programs

-Some entry-level positions that require a bachelor’s degree in public relations, and that you could potentially apply a graduate degree to for career enhancement, may include:
+Potential entry-level careers that you may pursue with a bachelor’s degree in public relations, and may possibly apply your graduate degree to for professional enhancement, may include:

 - Public relations specialist